 This is the second webinar in a series of two, focusing on the LGBTQI2S+ community living in long-term care homes.
-This session will address a variety of real case scenarios and challenges provided by registered attendees.
+Watch the first webinar!

 Our learning objectives are to help you: